hsbc/bqtools/BQSYNCUSAGE.md

     --dst_policy_tags=

 Arguments

-*src_project_datasets* - A comma separated list of projects and datasets to copy to the destination projects and datasets.
+*version* - bqsync will print version it is *src_project_datasets* - A comma separated list of projects and datasets to copy to the destination projects and datasets.
 Each item in list is project followed by a period '.' and then the dataset.
 The list in this argument **MUST** contain same number as in the *dst_project_dataset* argument.